quarantin/pz-server-tools/docs/PZSERVER.md

 	DefaultPort=16261

-If you need to use RCON, you have to the the option **RCONPassword** and **RCONPort**.
+If you need to use RCON, you have to set the option **RCONPassword** and **RCONPort**.
 You also have to use a different port for each of your pzservers.
 So for example if using RCON your configuration should look like this:

 	RCONPort=27015
 	RCONPassword=yourRconPassword